kotolex/pd_proto/SPECIFICATION.md

 ### String

 Strings are strictly bound to UTF-8 or compatible ASCII byte streams.
-If a string utilizes alternative character encodings or encounters an invalid byte sequence during parsing, the decoder will terminate and return an error.
+If a string uses alternative character encodings or encounters an invalid byte sequence during parsing, the decoder will terminate and return an error.
 Arbitrary data matrices or non-UTF-8 encodings must be explicitly cast to the bytes type.

 When exceeding a designated length threshold, a string is compressed using the DEFLATE algorithm under tag 40.
 If the compressed block footprint matches or exceeds the original raw sequence length, the encoder automatically falls back to uncompressed tag 13.
 Compressed strings are structured as: Tag + Varint(Byte Length) + Compressed Data.